alejandrolaguna20/portfolio/src/content/log/an-unconventional-university.md

 On the one hand, it’s been a massive success.
 I got in late 2023, started in the fall of 2024, and dived right into the project-first world I thought I wanted.
 And I am, genuinely, learning a *ton* about how to build software.

 But on the other hand, it’s felt like a complete mismatch.
-I'm discovering that when you strip away all the "boring" stuff—the math, the physics, the formal theory—you're left with an education that feels incomplete.
+I'm discovering that when you strip away all the "boring" stuff, the math, the physics, the formal theory,you're left with an education that feels incomplete.
 It feels like I'm only getting half the story.
 And that missing half is, ironically, the part I'm starting to realize I really, really miss.

 ## The University